Advertisement

 Share post:

-This move follows confirmation that approximately 50 Flying Tiger stores are expected to open across Canada by 2030.
-The expansion will be led through a franchise partnership with Fox Group, a retail operator that has rapidly expanded its presence in Canada in recent years.
+This move follows a post on LinkedIn last year stating that approximately 50 Flying Tiger stores are expected to open across Canada by 2030.
+The expansion will be led through a franchise partnership with Fox Group, an international retail operator that has rapidly expanded its presence in Canada in recent years.

 Flying Tiger store, image: Flying Tiger Copenhagen